Optimising long-term management

 Factors responsible for poor adherence and persistence are not well understood and patients may discontinue therapy for a number of reasons.
 This is often multifactorial in aetiology and results from a combination of the following factors:

 - Safety concerns and adverse publicity

 Encouraging patients to report difficulties (real or perceived) so that these can be discussed along with possible options and solutions can promote better adherence and persistence.
 Giving patients written information regarding their medication (how the medication works, the correct way in which it has to be taken, the potential side effects and what to do if they occur) can also encourage patients to continue with medication.
 Following patients up and advising them that this will be the case gives them the opportunity to discuss any difficulties they may have and many will persist in the short term until this review takes place.
 Such reviews are increasingly being done by telephone and studies have shown that compliance improves where patients are contacted by nurses 6 to 8 weeks after commencing therapy to see how they are faring with the medication prescribed for them.
-This not only engenders feelings of support and interest but reinforces the importance of persisting with and adhering to treatment regimes.
-Compliance has been shown to be improved to 81% at 18 months after starting treatment within Fracture Liaison Services where specialist nurses contact the patient at standardised intervals to problem-solve and remind patients regarding medication.
+This not only engenders feelings of support and interest but reinforces the importance of persisting with and adhering to treatment regime.
+Compliance has been shown to be improved to 81% at 18 months after starting treatment within FLSs where Specialist Nurses contact the patient at standardised intervals to problem-solve and remind patients regarding medication.

 The Practice Nurse can play a key role in supporting patients to adhere to their treatment and manage their condition.
 For more information, refer to the 'Practice Nurses' section of this resource.

 Our patient support groups and events empower patients to offer each other peer support and provide opportunities to ask questions and learn from expert speakers.
 Signpost your patients to their nearest support group.Find a local group